 So when you’re playing games, maintain your graphics card temperature below 80 degrees (the recommended temperature can be different for different cards).
 When you play a game, and if it starts shuttering, you can quickly launch the task manager and see if graphics card temperature is the issue.

 Appropriate Overclocking software can control many dedicated graphics cards; for example, MSI Afterburner is used to tune MSI graphics cards.

-This solution is not very exciting, as you are going to open task manager with probably 2-clicks, however it’s handy and probably we all will get used to it.
+This solution is not very exciting, as you are going to open a task manager with probably 2-clicks, however, it’s handy and probably we all will get used to it.

-We always love Microsoft for their efforts to bring new features to Windows. while a large portion is not happy with what Microsoft is doing with Windows 10.
-For example, users are heavily bombarded from forced advertisement, fortunately, we published a guide to help you block and stop all advertisement and promotional stuff.
+We love Microsoft for its efforts to bring new features to Windows. while a large portion is not happy with what Microsoft is doing with Windows 10.
+For example, users are heavily bombarded from forced advertisement, fortunately, we published a guide to help you block and stop all advertisements and promotional stuff.